 - SOC 755 — Graduate Seminar in Social Movements

 - SOC 768 — Graduate Seminar in Environmental Sociology

 - U.S. White Power Mobilization

 This project consists of a series of articles and a book project with Pete Simi (Chapman University) on the mobilization and persistence of the white power movement in the United States.
 Their book is titled: American Swastika: Inside the U.S. White Power Movement’s Hidden Space of Hate (2015 Rowman & Littlefield) and their work has been featured in news media outlets such as The New York Times, The New Yorker, NPR’s All Things Considered, Here and Now and On Point.

 - UNLV Nevada Test Site Oral History Project

-This recently completed grant-funded project with Andy Kirk (history) and Mary Palevsky (UNLV Black Mountain Institute) archives more than 340 hours of oral histories with Test Site workers, Native Americans, down-winders, and others affected by the U.S. continental site for nuclear testing.
+This recently completed grant-funded project with Andy Kirk (UNLV History) and Mary Palevsky archives more than 340 hours of oral histories with Test Site workers, Native Americans, down-winders, and others affected by the U.S. continental site for nuclear testing.
 This project was funded by the U.S. Department of Energy and U.S. Department of Education.
-Click on the title for more information.